sizespectrum/mizer/index.md

 # Learning resources
 No matter whether you are new to ecological modelling, a fisheries scientist, a policy maker, a mathematician, or someone interested in further developing mizer, you will find useful resources on this website.

-For those new to mizer, head to the [Get Started](articles/mizer.html) page to start learning about mizer, or watch the [online video tutorials,](https://www.youtube.com/watch?v=zh0PDyTUssw&list=PLCTMeyjMKRkqR7uohI3p-61P7ZJj8sd5B) which explain how to make use of the different features that the mizer software provides.
+For those new to mizer, head to the [Get Started](articles/mizer.html) page to start learning about mizer

 <!--
 A gentle way to get into actually using mizer is to try out the [online mizer simulation app.](https://mizer.shinyapps.io/selectivity/) This app allows you to experiment with running mizer simulations under different conditions, and investigate the outcome of changing different fishing policies on the system, without having to learn how to use R.